CodingBee77/Data_Science_Projects/Mushroom_classification/README.md

 **Purpose**

-Build mushroom classifier with the highest precision and find the most indicative features.
+Build a mushroom classifier with the highest precision and find the most indicative features.

 **Selected solution**

-Use decision tree classifier to recognize poisonous and edible mushrooms by their attributes.
+Use a decision tree classifier to recognize poisonous and edible mushrooms by their attributes.
-Use different accuracy metrics and classification report to assess classifier accuracy.
+Use different accuracy metrics and classification reports to assess classifier accuracy.
 Try to use hyperparameter tuning to check if accuracy will change.

 **Results and conclusions**

 - Decision tree classifier obtain 99% accuracy and 99% of precision for classifying poisonous and edible mushrooms
-- Metrics were proven by plotting ROC curve and learning curves
+- Metrics were proven by plotting the ROC curve and learning curves
 - Hyperparameter tuning with randomized search cv was conducted to evaluate the effect on the model performance It doesn’t change accuracy score only took additional time for searching parameter and make new predictions to check accuracy again
-- 2 methods  of calculating accuracy were compared: roc auc score and accuracy score.
+- 2 methods of calculating accuracy were compared: ROC AUC score and accuracy score.
 Since the dataset is balanced ( there is so major class ) these 2 results did not differ
-- the most indicative features for classify if mushroom is poisonous are: gill size and gill color.
+- the most indicative features for classifying if a mushroom  is poisonous are gill size and gill color.

 **Quick project overview**

 <details>
 <summary>**Exploratory data analysis**</summary>

 Due to dataset analyze we found out that around 30% of mushrooms have brown cup color, 22% - gray and 18% - red.

 ![](Images/Mushroom_Cap_color_quantity.png)

-Proportion between edible and poisonous mushrooms with brown and gray cap is around 50%.
-Yellow and red caps are more characteristic for poisonous mushrooms (quite intuitive).
+The proportion between edible and poisonous mushrooms with brown and gray caps is around 50%.
+Yellow and red caps are more characteristic of poisonous mushrooms (quite intuitive).

  ![](Images/Edible_poisonous_Mushroom_Cap_col.PNG)